emclinks/01-GUESSING/README.md

 # 01-GUESSING
-Game Technology Class - Guessing Game
+Guessing Game created as the first project of G220: Game Technology class.
+Enjoy!